Waikato Culinary Fare Entry Form

 One copy of the dish description must be provided for all live and static events.

-Competitors to provide ingredients and equipment for the event.
-The Centre for Hospitality has equipment that may be borrowed on the day in an emergency.
+Competitors are to provide ingredients and all small equipment for the event.
+The Centre for Hospitality offers equipment that may be borrowed on the day.